librosa/librosa/docs/index.rst

 *******
-LibROSA
+librosa
 *******
-LibROSA is a python package for music and audio analysis.
+`librosa` is a python package for music and audio analysis.
 It provides the building blocks necessary to create music information retrieval systems.

 For a quick introduction to using librosa, please refer to the :doc:`tutorial`.